Elina Svitolina's Net Worth, Career Highlights, Stats And Ranking

 Her early days as a tennis player

-Elina Svitolina made the tennis fraternity notice her when she won the French Open girls’ singles event in 2010, defeating Tunisian tennis player Ons Jabeur in the final.
+Elina Svitolina made the tennis fraternity first take note of her when she won the French Open girls’ singles event in 2010, defeating Tunisian tennis player Ons Jabeur in the final.
 She also made it to the finals of the Wimbledon Open girls’ singles event in 2012 but lost the championship to Canadian player Eugenie Bouchard.

-Svitolina gained a direct entry into the Australian Open in 2013 where she bowed out of the tournament after losing to fifth seed Angelique Kerber in the first round.
+Svitolina gained direct entry into the Australian Open in 2013 but bowed out of the tournament after losing to fifth seed Angelique Kerber in the first round.
 Later that year, the Ukrainian won her first Women’s Tennis Association title at the Baku Cup by defeating Israeli player Shahar Pe’er.
-With this win, Svitolina became the first teenager to win a WTA tournament since February 2012, and she also broke into the top 50 in the WTA singles ranking for the first time.
+With this win, Svitolina became the first teenager to win a WTA tournament since February 2012 and also broke into the top 50 of the WTA singles ranking for the first time.

-In the 2014 Australian Open, Elina Svitolina defeated Svetlana Kuznetsova, the former Russian player who has also won two Grand Slam titles.
-Later in 2014, she successfully defended her Baku Cup title, and made it to her first Premier-5 semi final in the first edition of the Wuhan Open, a WTA tournament.
+In the 2014 Australian Open, Elina Svitolina defeated former Russian player and two-time Grand Slam winner Svetlana Kuznetsova.
+Later in 2014, she successfully defended her Baku Cup title and even made it to her first Premier-5 semi-final during the first edition of the Wuhan Open, a WTA tournament.

 Her rise in international tennis

 Elina Svitolina started 2015 by reaching the semi-finals of the Brisbane International where she lost to eventual champion Maria Sharapova.
-She continued her good run of form in the Australian Open, where she bowed out from the third round after losing to eventual champion and the then-world number one Serena Williams.
+She continued her good run of form in the Australian Open but bowed out from the third round after losing to eventual champion and the then-world number one Serena Williams.

 Svitolina continued her purple patch on the clay court by winning her third career title at the 2015 Grand Prix SAR La Princesse Lalla Meryem in Marrakech.
-At the French Open that year, she made her first appearance in the quarter final of a Grand Slam as she faced Ana Ivanovic, who defeated Svitolina.
+At the French Open that year, she made her first appearance in the quarter-final of a Grand Slam as she faced (and lost to) Ana Ivanovic.
 By virtue of her performances, Elina Svitolina rose to the 17th spot in the WTA singles ranking, overtaking Alona Bondarenko as the highest-ranked Ukrainian woman in the Open Era.

 In 2017, Elina Svitolina won three Premier 5 titles, namely the Dubai Tennis Championships, the Italian Open and the Rogers Cup.
-Her impressive performances saw Svitolina reach the top three of the WTA singles ranking for the first time.
-She also became the first Ukrainian to play the WTA Finals in 2017.
+Her impressive performances saw Svitolina reach the top three of the WTA singles ranking for the first time in her career.
+In 2017, she also became the first Ukrainian to play in the WTA Finals.
 While she lost the title that year, Svitolina returned to the WTA Finals the following year and lifted the trophy.

-2019 saw Elina Svitolina reach two consecutive Grand Slam semi finals, one at the Wimbledon Open and then at the US Open.
-However, she failed to go past the last four stage on both occasions.
+2019 saw Elina Svitolina reach two consecutive Grand Slam semi-finals, one at the Wimbledon Open and then another at the US Open.
+However, she failed to reach the finals on both occasions.

-Elina Svitolina became the first Ukrainian to win an Olympic medal at the 2020 Tokyo Olympics where she won her bronze medal match against Elena Rybakina.
+Two years later, Elina Svitolina became the first Ukrainian to win an Olympic medal at the 2020 Tokyo Olympics.
+She won her bronze medal by defeating Kazakhstan’s Elena Rybakina.

 The Ukrainian took a break from tennis in March 2022 as she was expecting her first child with her partner Gael Monfils.
 She gave birth to their daughter in October.
-After returning from her break of nearly a year, Elina Svitolina made it to the quarter finals of the French Open 2023, and has now reached the semi finals of the Wimbledon Open 2023.
-As of July 2023, she stands at 76th spot in the WTA singles rankings.
+After returning from her break of nearly a year, Elina Svitolina made it to the quarter-finals of the French Open 2023 and reached the semi-finals of the Wimbledon Open 2023.
+As of July 2023, she stands at the 76th spot in the WTA singles rankings.

-Elina Svitolina enjoyed some great rivalries throughout her career, notable of which is her rivalry with former world number 1 Ashleigh Barty.
+Elina Svitolina has enjoyed some great rivalries throughout her career, the most noteworthy of which is her rivalry with former world number 1 Ashleigh Barty.
 Even with their last meeting at the Stuttgart Open 2021 going in favour of Barty, Svitolina enjoys more wins against her.

 According to a report by Celebrity Net Worth, Elina Svitolina’s net worth, as of 2023, stands at around USD 12 million.
 The 28-year-old has made most of her fortune playing professional tennis.
-She has earned around USD 22 million in winnings throughout her career so far.
+She has earned an impressive USD 22 million in winnings throughout her career.

 View this post on Instagram